DavieObi/AI-Powered-Poetic-Image-Caption-Matching/README.md

 * Creative writing inspiration
 * Visual storytelling tools
 * Mood-based content curation
-* AI-assisted lifestyle and photography platforms

 ---

-## Limitations

-* Output quality depends heavily on the quality of candidate captions
-* Cultural and emotional interpretation can vary
-* The system does not generate new captions
-* Abstract alignment is subjective by nature

----

 ## Key Takeaway

-This project demonstrates that multimodal AI can be used not only for *describing* the world, but also for *interpreting* it.
+This project demonstrates that multimodal AI can be used not only for describing images, but also for interpreting them in creative and human-centered ways.

-By shifting from literal captions to poetic alignment, the system reflects how humans naturally engage with images in creative contexts.

 ---